 To give an example of what you can do with a very low-end server; this blog runs on fairly ok server for its use case.
-It’s a vps, with two virtual cores and 1.5gb memory.
-On my busiest day, this site served ~300k pageviews in couple of hours, I was monitoring the server live using htop, the cores never went over 5% usage and memory never went over 500mb usage.
+It’s a VPS, with two virtual cores and 1.5gb memory.
+On my busiest day, this site served ~300k page views in a couple of hours, I was monitoring the server live using htop, the cores never went over 5% usage and memory never went over 500mb usage.
 So even this cheap low-end server can handle a lot of traffic, if configured properly.
 The bottleneck is not even the hardware but how much connection the network can handle.

-It’s amazing how much you can do on a really cheap, low-end server, if configured properly.
+It’s amazing how much you can do on a really cheap, low-end server if configured properly.

 That’s why I found The Pinboard Investment Co-Prosperity Cloud a funny dig on how startups spend ginormous amount on server infrastructure even before they have the user.
 (I know it’s not as simple as that, they are variables like certain system actually do need a high-end hardware etc, etc, etc. But generally speaking the idea is true for most startups).

 So what constitutes a Low End Box?